Tiffany Haddish Got An Extravagant Bat Mitzvah Gift From Beyoncé's Mom

 As Haddish quipped in response, "Yeah, you did.
 No diamonds.
 But Imma wear it!
 Imma wear it when I work out and go to places where I don't want people to feel like I'm flossin'."

-But Streisand wasn't the only star who gave Haddish diamonds for her bat mitsvah.
+But Streisand wasn't the only star who gave Haddish diamonds for her bat mitzvah.

 Indeed, the comedian revealed Queen Bey's mama also gave her a glittering gift with a religious theme.

 "Beyoncé's mom gave me the most beautiful Bible," Haddish shared.
-Of course, the Bible is not exactly an on par gift for a bat mitsvah, but the Like A Boss star didn't mind!
+Of course, the Bible is not exactly an on par gift for a bat mitzvah, but the Like A Boss star didn't mind!

 As she continued, "Ms. Tina gave me the most beautiful Bible with this cross on it and everything, and I was like, is she trying to say, 'Hey!
 You know you black, right?'"